March 24, 2020

 SHIPMENTS OF MEDICAL SUPPLIES ARRIVE IN CALIFORNIA

 California received shipments this past weekend of medical personal protective equipment and medical supplies from the Strategic National Stockpile.
 Distribution is underway.
-Personal protective equipment includes N95 masks, surgical masks, face shields, surgical gowns, gloves and more for our loved ones on the frontlines of this pandemic.
+Personal protective equipment includes N95 masks, surgical masks, face shields, surgical gowns, gloves, and more for our loved ones on the frontlines of this pandemic.
+Additionally, many locations that have a scientific focus are switching their studies to try and assist with the growing situation, with a few going to check this out alongside other medical equipment to help aid their research.

 FIRST EMERGENCY HOMELESS SHELTERS OPEN IN VALLEY